Improving Execution Concurrency in Partial-Order Plans via Block-Substitution: Preliminaries

 \section{Preliminaries}

 This section explains the semantics of a planning task, partial-order planning, and parallel plan.
-We also present the related plan deordering techniques (e.g., \acrshort*{eog} and block deordering), and block substitution strategy \cite{noor2024improving}.
+We also present related plan deordering techniques (e.g., \acrshort*{eog} and block deordering) and block substitution strategy \cite{noor2024improving}.
+Additionally, we discuss previous approaches to enabling the parallel execution of actions in a plan.